BirdUp9000/smtn/README.md

 # ✉️ SMTN - Simple Mail Terminal Notification
 **SMTN** is a lightweight Bash script that periodically checks your email inboxes via IMAP over SSL and displays the number of unread messages every time you open a new terminal session.

+> [!WARNING]
+>
+> Most email providers (like Gmail, Yahoo, Outlook, etc.) require you to enable two-factor authentication (2FA) and generate an app-specific password in order to access your mailbox via external applications or scripts.
+Regular account passwords often won’t work for IMAP access.
+Be sure to check your provider’s security settings and create an app password for SMTN.

 ## 📦 Dependencies
 - bash
 - OpenSSL